 Bad habits will eventually have a negative impact on the skin.
 For instance, smoking has a huge impact on the appearance of one’s skin.
 While it alone doesn’t cause the skin to sag, it contributes to the skin’s negative appearance.
 Smoking causes the skin to lose its tone.
 It also causes fine lines and wrinkles.

-The same is true of sun bathing or spending time in the sun without adequate protection.
-Ultraviolet radiation, which comes from the sun, contributes to the breakdown of elastin and collagen, which leads to premature wrinkle and sagging of the skin.
+The same is true of sunbathing or spending time in the sun without adequate protection.
+Ultraviolet radiation, which comes from the sun, contributes to the breakdown of elastin and collagen, which leads to premature wrinkling and sagging of the skin.

 Losing a significant amount of weight can also cause the skin to become loose and sag.
 This is especially true if a person loses a lot of weight at once.
 This happens because the skin has been stretched to a point where it is no longer able to snap back.